 Daiya Cheese: Ladies, gentleman, and variations thereof, we have cheese.
 The first soy-free vegan cheese I have tasted that does not taste like feet, can we get a standing ovation?
 Sadly, I have to admit there is a chemical aftertaste and thus I still prefer home-made cheeses.
 Still, when I want a melty, traditional acting cheese, Daiya is my go to.

-Macro-Bars: My favorite is the peanut butter with chocolate chips, but I have also tried and liked the cashew butter and the coconut granola.
+Macro-Bars: My favorite is the “protein pleasure”, but I have also tried and liked the cashew butter and the coconut granola.

 Two Degrees: I’m in love with their Chocolate Peanut flavor and their Apple Pecan flavor is also quite good.